ggold7046/pytorch/README.md

 ### Fast and Lean

-PyTorch has minimal framework overhead.
-We integrate acceleration libraries such as [Intel MKL](https://software.intel.com/mkl) and NVIDIA ([cuDNN](https://developer.nvidia.com/cudnn), [NCCL](https://developer.nvidia.com/nccl)) to maximize speed.
+PyTorch has a minimal framework overhead.
+We integrate acceleration libraries such as [Intel MKL](https://software.intel.com/mkl) and NVIDIA ([cuDNN](https://developer.nvidia.com/cudnn) and [NCCL](https://developer.nvidia.com/nccl)) to maximize speed.
-At the core, its CPU and GPU Tensor and neural network backends are mature and have been tested for years.
+At their core, its CPU and GPU Tensor and neural network backends are mature and have been tested for years.

-Hence, PyTorch is quite fast – whether you run small or large neural networks.
+Hence, PyTorch is quite fast, whether you run small or large neural networks.

 The memory usage in PyTorch is extremely efficient compared to Torch or some of the alternatives.
 We've written custom memory allocators for the GPU to make sure that